Tazinho/snakecase/cran-comments.md

 There were no ERRORs or WARNINGs.

 NOTEs:
-* For win-builder release (R3.6): "Found the following hidden files and directories:
+* For win-builder release (R3.6): "Found the following hidden files and directories: .github.
-  .github
 These were most likely included in error.
 See section 'Package structure' in the 'Writing R Extensions' manual."
 I added the line "^\.github$" to .Rbuildignore, but for some reason this doesn't always resolve this on the win-builder builds.

 ## Downstream dependencies